 time heals all wounds

 When it comes to painting, I’m most creative in the evening and after-hours.
 I can turn off the day’s events and concentrate fully on painting.
 However, I have to be careful not to work too long.
 It often happens that I start with enthusiasm and vigor and fall in love with a job right from the start.
 And then there comes the point where I know that I have to stop if I don’t want to paint the originally promising picture to death.
-The concentration has subsided, the kiss of the muse has evaporated….
+The concentration has subsided, and the kiss of the muse has evaporated…

 When you have gained some distance and look at it again after a few weeks, defects such as dandruff often fall from your eyes.
 Often there are only a few lines, a layer of color here, accentuation there and suddenly you know that it is finished.
 I hope so at least 🙂